FirozTennali/Secret-Youtube-Viwer-Chrome-Extension/README.md

-# Advertisement Player Chrome Extension
+# Secret Youtube Player Chrome Extension

 A Chrome extension that allows you to discretely watch YouTube videos in a floating, draggable window on any webpage.
 The player appears as an advertisement to maintain privacy while watching videos.